 If you didn’t already know about Philip Glass before- he’s actually a very famous composer of film music so if you’re a movie buff especially those movies in the 1950s or so, you should really go back and see Philip Glass is behind a lot of that.

-So approach it with an open mind and you will find that you learn a lot through these passages.
+So approach these GRE RC passages with an open mind and you will find that you learn a lot.

 Now I know that may seem tedious or difficulties to do these summaries and so on or to keep asking yourself all these questions but I promise you those are the steps you need to take to become a better reader and as I said, all of these passages are going to be the kind of content you’re going to see as graduate students in your dream university a few years from now so I cannot stress enough the importance of being able to handle this content.

 Initially write it out and eventually once you’ve had enough practice you’ll start doing it in your head.